gradio-app/gradio/guides/05_custom-components/01_five-minute-guide.md

 ```

 You'll see several lines that are printed to the console.
-The most important one is the one that says;
+The most important one is the one that says:

 > Frontend Server (Go here): http://localhost:7861/